RohanIAzad/Thesis-on-ASHRAE-dataset/README.md

 After merging the 3 subsets, (train, building_metadata_save, weather_train3) and for test set (test, building_metadata_save, weather_test2) there were 4 types of meter readings.
 They are- 0: Electricity, 1: Chilled water, 2: Steam, 3: Hot water
 The calculations were divided into 4 parts based on these meter types.

+Feature engineering was also attempted to test if the performance improved.
+But adding information about seasons, beaufort scale did not imrpove the predictions.
+Lots of outliers were coming from steam portion of the dataset as can be seen in the "ASHRAE data visualization".
+So, Steam with outliers deleted was also trained to see if the performance improved and it did.

 The individual files are called:
 1. ASHRAE Chilled water.ipynb
 2. ASHRAE Chilled water (Feature engineering).ipynb